openconfig/reference/rpc/gnmi/gnmi-specification.md

       for all paths that match the subscription path(s), and transmit them.
       Following this initial set of updates, updated values SHOULD only be transmitted when their value changes.
-    * A heartbeat interval MAY be specified along with an "on change" subscription - in this case, the value of the data item(s) MUST be re-sent once per heartbeat interval regardless of whether the value has changed or not.
 *   **Sampled (`SAMPLE`)** - a subscription that is defined to be sampled MUST be specified along with a `sample_interval` encoded as an unsigned 64-bit integer representing nanoseconds between samples.
 The value of the data